Richie Castellano: Early years: 1980–1998

-College and graduate school:1998–2002
+College and graduate school: 1998–2002

 Castellano enrolled in the Conservatory of Music at the State University of New York at Purchase in 1998.
 He majored in Studio Production, studying the then-new practice of digital recording.
 From 1999–2001, he produced and engineered Regina Spektor's debut album, 11:11, which was self-released on CD on July 9, 2001.
 During the summer of 2000, Castellano studied advanced digital recording techniques and audio engineering at Wave Studio in Staten Island, under the instruction of Ron Thal.
 Castellano assisted Thal with the production of his album, Uncool.
 That year, he also began his association with Blue Öyster Cult as a substitute Front of House engineer.
-Also around this time, he and one of his professors, Grammy Award-nominated producer Dr. Joe Ferry, were involved in a band, "Richie & the Pocketrockets".
+Also around this time, he and one of his professors, Grammy Award-nominated producer Joe Ferry, were involved in a band, "Richie & the Pocketrockets".
 This band released one album, entitled Touch of Blue: The Blues Tribute to the Grateful Dead, on CMH Records on August 21, 2001.

-Upon earning his bachelor's degree in music production, he embarked began post-graduate studies under Dr. Ferry, while also working as a staff producer at Ferry's record label, Larchmont Records.
+Upon earning his bachelor's degree in music production, he embarked began post-graduate studies under Ferry, while also working as a staff producer at Ferry's record label, Larchmont Records.
 Castellano earned his master's degree in music from the SUNY Purchase Conservatory of Music in December 2002.